hanlindongml/GridVPR/README.md

 # Acknowledgement

-Some of the code is reused from [CosPlace]([GitHub - gmberton/CosPlace: Official code for CVPR 2022 paper &quot;Rethinking Visual Geo-localization for Large-Scale Applications&quot;](https://github.com/gmberton/CosPlace)).
+Some of the code is reused from [CosPlace](https://github.com/gmberton/CosPlace).
 You can also find the way to download the SF-XL dataset through this link.
 Thanks for their great work.